octabytes/blog/content/posts/discover ghost/ghost-free-open-source-blogging-platform/index.md

 Discover the power of Ghost and start building your online presence.

-Visit the official Ghost website at [https://ghost.org/](https://ghost.org/?ref=blog.elest.io) to learn more and [deploy your own Ghost instance on Elestio](https://elest.io/open-source/ghost?ref=blog.elest.io).
-For comprehensive documentation and support, explore the Ghost documentation at [https://ghost.org/docs/](https://ghost.org/docs/?ref=blog.elest.io).
+Visit the Ghost website at [https://ghost.org/](https://octabyte.io/website/applications/cms/ghost) to learn more and [deploy your own Ghost instance on OctaByte](https://octabyte.io/start-trial/?service=Ghost).